Don”t you just LOVE really fun door knockers?

 Regardless of your personal style, there’s a door knocker option for everyone’s entryway.

-If you’re looking for some of the best door knocker ideas out there, here are eight of my favorites – the ones which make me wish I had more than just one front door!
+If you’re looking for some of the best door knocker ideas out there, here are all of my favorites – the ones which make me wish I had more than just one front door!

 A Brief History of the door knocker